xaIex/Linux-Audit-File-Monitoring/README.md

 - Here is the information we want.
 Here we see `attack-a` executed and `cloudia.txt` was one of the path entries in that event.
 So attack-a -> cloudia.txt.
 - Looking at the logs further we find that:
   - attack-b -> oakley.txt
-  - attack b- > squeaky.txt
+  - attack b -> squeaky.txt
+  - attack c -> precipitation.csv

 #### Looking at the “before” and “after” versions of cloudia.txt, here’s what changed: